Customer expectations for online and in-store shopping have blurred, creating a conundrum for companies.

 Better experiences through information

-The Vitamin Shoppe has installed two kinds of point-of-sale devices, created in partnership with Jumpmind, at each store.
+The Vitamin Shoppe has installed two kinds of point-of-sale devices, created using Jumpmind software, at each store.
 The systems are designed to help associates deliver experiences tailored to individual customers.

 This includes a pair of mobile iPads associates can carry with them as they greet customers by the door.
 Workers can use them to quickly learn about the customer’s loyalty status and previous transactions.
 They also have immediate access to product details.